ingobeans/hacktab/readme.md

 the core of widgets work around a sort of templating i implemented.

-since each widget has some settings relevant to it (defined in the .settings.html file), these settings can be read by writing `{key name here}`. in runtime this is evaluated based on the current active settings.
+since each widget has some settings relevant to it (defined in the .settings.html file), these settings can be read by writing `{key name}` in the html. in runtime this is evaluated based on the current active settings.

 the settings page can also define inputs with the `linkedSetting` attribute. this just means this input's value will be tracked, stored in localStorage, and live synced to the widget.

-to help understand this system, check out `widgets/text.html` and its corresponding `widgets/text.settings.html` for an example
+to help understand this system, check out `widgets/iframe.html` and its corresponding `widgets/iframe.settings.html` for a basic example.

 ### building yourself